ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-getting-started/index.md

     }
 </style>

-AG Charts is an exciting new addition to the AG Grid family, offering both integrated as well as standalone fully functional charting capabilities.
+AG Charts is a powerful standalone component with no dependencies.
+The charts factory API can be used to seamlessly create and update data visualizations independently of the grid.

 <section class="code-tab mb-3">
 <div class="card">